 # conf/test.py ...
 DOMAIN_NAME = 'test.project.client.tangentlabs.co.uk' SITE_NAME = 'project - client (test)' # conf/stage.py ...
 DOMAIN_NAME = 'stage.project.client.tangentlabs.co.uk' SITE_NAME = 'project - client (stage)'

 This snippet assumes you are using a set-up similar to that outlined by

-where an environmental variable specifies an additional settings file to
+environmental variable specifies an additional settings file to import.
+You

-an option.
-You could use an existing app within your project to house
+option.
+You could use an existing app within your project to house the migration

-the migration or perhaps create a simple ‘core’ or ‘data’ app to house
+or perhaps create a simple ‘core’ or ‘data’ app to house data migrations that

 Since we’re not using the actual app where the